When is the best time to go to Croatia?

 Croatia: La cité fortifiée de Dubrovnik

-Climate Within Croatia
+Climate in Croatia

-Climate on the Croatian Coast
+Climate on the coast of Croatia

 Temperatures and rainfall in Croatia

-On these 3 graphs, we present the evolution of temperatures of Croatia and month-by-month rainfall for the cities of Zagreb, Hvar Island, Dubrovnik, Plitvice Lakes National Park and Pula, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of Croatia and month-by-month rainfall for the cities of Zagreb, Hvar island, Dubrovnik, Plitvice Lakes National Park and Pula, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in Croatia